sneakysneak/docs/pages/connector-authentication/insider_docs.md

    - [users].attributes.custom.**AttributeName** (eg. [users].attributes.custom.hair_color)

-   > Note: The **Attribute Name** must be exactly as defined in the Insider console.
+   > Note: The **Attribute Name** must be exactly as defined in the InOne console.
 Eg. case sensitive etc.

 4. For a custom **event parameter** the **Field Location** must be:

    - [users].[events].event_params.custom.**EventParameterName** (eg. [users].[events].event_params.custom.payment_type)

-   > Note: The **Event Parameter Name** does not need to be defined in the Insider console.
+   > Note: The **Event Parameter Name** does not need to be defined in the InOne console.

 5. Enter a **Display Name**, **Description** and **Data Type**